-266 Nineteenth Century Europe
+266 Eighteenth and Nineteenth Century Europe

-This course covers the history of Europe from the Congress of Vienna to the outbreak of World War I in 1914.
+This course covers the history of Europe, from the Glorious Revolution to the outbreak of World War I in 1914.
 The primary emphasis is on the social, cultural, and political developments in the period, with particular reference to the relations between the great powers and between Europe and other parts of the world.
 (3 credits)